This is the spot where our CEO will share the latest about our company.

 - Organizing remote work options for key positions

-- Organizing geographic mapping for staffing coverage
+- Organizing geographic mapping for staff coverage

 In closing, please know we are doing everything within our power to protect our clients and employees.
 We are also implementing measures to have the least impact on our clients and employees.
-We are staying abreast of State/National bulletins; and will continue to post this information through our company intranet for employees.
+We are staying abreast of State/National bulletins, and will continue to post this information through our company intranet for employees.